jargon-io/jargon/README.md

 YouTube URLs are detected and transcripts are fetched directly from YouTube's API.
 Speakers are extracted from video titles when available.

 ![YouTube transcript screenshot placeholder]

+### LLM Summaries

+Each article gets a concise 200-300 character summary that captures the core idea.
+Summaries use direct voice ("People delegate unethical tasks...") rather than meta-commentary ("This article discusses...").

+![Summary screenshot placeholder]

 ### Insight Extraction